 Laws changed in the early 80s, bringing back buybacks.
 Companies spend majority of profits buying their own stock.
 It's not being reinvested nearly as much.
 Money in the stock market is good if you own a LOT of stock, but the vast majority of people don't.
 They have some retirement accounts invested, sure, but I already covered how improving wages and bonuses are more beneficial to the majority.

 Multiplier Effect: There is a chain of damage described and a real life example shown in the video.
-When big plant closes, or a large employer of any kind that serves as an anchor for the community, so do some of the suppliers feeding into that company and businesses that serve the employees working there.
+When a big plant closes, or a large employer of any kind that serves as an anchor for the community, so do some of the suppliers feeding into that company and businesses that serve the employees working there.
 When the big one closes down, it kills the whole community as jobs/income dry up.
 This was especially prevalent in manufacturing plants that all got relocated overseas.
-All that money went to executives and investors.
-Sometimes products got cheaper for those of us still with jobs to buy it, but many just boosted profits for the buybacks.
+All that money saved by moving operations internationally went to executives and investors.
+Sometimes products got a little cheaper for those of us still with jobs to buy it, but many just boosted profits for the buybacks.